mui/material-ui/docs/data/joy/components/css-baseline/css-baseline.md

 - Set the default `Typography`'s level (`body1`) style on the `<body>` element.
 The style comes from `theme.typography.{default typography level prop}`.
 - Set the font-weight to `bold` for the `<b>` and `<strong>` elements.
 - Custom font-smoothing is enabled for better display of the default font.
+- Set the color of `<a>` elements to provide better contrast in both light and dark modes.

 ## Customization